splunk/splunk-sdk-javascript/README.md

         });
     </script>

-#### Multiple SDKs per page / No Conflict
+#### Using multiple SDKs per page

-If you want to run multiple SDK versions on the same page, or your code is on a page which you don't control, you can use the `noConflict` method:
+If you want to run multiple instances of the SDK on the same page, or your code is on a page that you don't control, you can use the `noConflict()` method:

     var MySplunk = Splunk.noConflict();

-This will return control of the global `Splunk` variable to the previous owner, and return to you an instance of the SDK.
+This method returns control of the global Splunk variable to the previous owner, and returns an instance of the SDK to you.

-#### Examples
+#### Client-side examples

-The JavaScript SDK comes with several examples that run in the browser.
-These can be found in the [`examples/browser`][browser_examples_dir] directory.
-To run any of them, execute:
+The Splunk JavaScript SDK includes several examples that run in the browser, and are located in the [`/splunk-sdk-javascript/examples/browser`][browser_examples_dir] directory.

+**Note**: Node.js is required to run the examples.
+For more about Node.js, see "SDK tools for server-side JavaScript".

+To run these examples, open a command prompt and go to the `splunk-sdk-javascript` directory, then enter the following command:

 > node sdkdo runserver

-Once it is running, navigate your browser to http://localhost:6969/examples/browser/path/to/example.html

-Note that to run the examples, you need to install Node.js.
+Once the server is running, open a browser and navigate to the example file.
+For example, to run the minisplunk example, navigate to http://localhost:6969/examples/browser/minisplunk/index.html.

-### "Building" and Testing
+### Building files and running unit tests

-The SDK infrastructure is based around Node.js, so if you'd like to build, run tests or examples, generate documentation or anything of the sort, you will need to install Node.js
+The Splunk JavaScript SDK infrastructure relies on Node.js, so if you want to build files, run examples, run tests, or generate documentation, you must install Node.js.
+For more about Node.js, see "SDK tools for server-side JavaScript".

-All development activities are managed by a helper script called `sdkdo`.
-You can run it to get a list of available commands and their options:
+All development activities are managed by a helper script called sdkdo.
+For a list of possible commands and options, open a command prompt and go to the splunk-sdk-javascript directory, then enter the following command:

 > node sdkdo --help

-#### Building

-To rebuild the browser files, you simply tell the SDK to "recompile" them:
+To rebuild the browser files, enter:

 > node sdkdo compile

-TODO: currently doesn't work on Windows!

-#### Testing

-The SDK comes with several unit tests for each component.
-You can run individual test modules, or run all the tests.

-To run all tests:
+The SDK includes several unit tests for each component.
+You can run individual test modules or run all tests.
+Open a command prompt and go to the splunk-sdk- javascript directory.
+To run all tests, enter the following command:

 > node sdkdo tests

-To run the `HTTP` and the `Async` tests:
+To run the HTTP and the Async tests, enter:

 > node sdkdo tests http,async

-Finally, to run the browser tests:
+To run the browser tests, enter:

 > node sdkdo tests-browser

+## Architecture and Components

+The Splunk JavaScript SDK is divided into two areas:
+*   The Data SDK allows you
+    to interact with Splunk.
+For example, you can manage Splunk (such as creating and removing indexes, and user creation), input data (through the HTTP input), and search data.
+*   The UI SDK includes popular Splunk UI components, such as charting and timeline, so that you can provide rich and engaging material to your clients.

+The Splunk JavaScript SDK support server-side and client-side JavaScript, and you can decide which components to install.
+The SDK includes a Splunk app as a translation layer between Splunk's XML output and the JSON that is used by JavaScript.
+The SDK also includes several third-party libraries, which are included for functionality such as cross-domain communication and other features used by the examples.

+### Entities and Collections

+Most REST endpoints in the Splunk REST API can be thought of as operations on entities and collections of entities.
+For example, there are operations to create, modify, and remove apps.
+Similarly, there are operations to create, manage, remove, and get results of search jobs.
+For each logical grouping, the base abstractions are as follows:

+*   Resource: An abstraction over a resource that can be accessed over HTTP, with shortcuts for making HTTP `GET`/`POST`/`DELETE` calls.

+*   Entity: An abstraction over a Splunk entity (such as a single app:
+    `apps/local/{app-name}`).
+Provides operations such as update, remove, read properties, and refresh.

+*   Collection: An abstraction over a Splunk collection (such as all apps:
+    `apps/local`).
+Provides operations such as creating entities and fetching specific entities.

+Both Entity and Collection are a type of Resource:

+    Entity = Resource.extend({...});
+    Collection = Resource.extend({...});

+### `Service` class

+The `Service` class is the entry-point for using the Splunk JavaScript SDK to access the different logical groupings in Splunk.
+For example, the following code snippet gets the `Jobs` collection:

+    var service = new Service(...);
+    var jobs = service.jobs();

+The `Service` class also allows you to get more specialized version of the Splunk connection, which is necessary to change the namespace of the connection (for example, to specialize to a specific user and/or app).

+### Native JavaScript objects

+The client layer provides higher-level access to the Splunk REST API through native JavaScript objects.
+Architecturally, each object implements either `Entity` or `Collection`.
+For example:

+    Indexes = Collection.extend({...});
+    Index = Entity.extend({
+    Jobs = Collection.extend({...});
+    Job = Entity.extend({...});

+Each object has the default operations available to its superclass: `Job` has update and remove methods, while `Jobs` has create and list methods.

+### Asynchronous model

+JavaScript is asynchronous, so rather than return values, functions expect a callback as their last argument.
+In return, every callback takes an error parameter as its first argument.

+The following code shows how to create a job:

+    var service = new Splunk.Client.Service({username: "admin", password: "changeme"});
+    var jobs = service.jobs();
+    service.login(function(err, success) {
+        assert.ok(success);
+        service.jobs.create("search index=_internal | head 1", {exec_mode: "blocking"}, function(err, job) {
+            assert.ok(!err); // err will be null if we were successful. console.log(job.sid);
+        });
+    });

+However, writing in this nesting, diagonal style can become tiresome and hard to maintain, so Splunk provides the `Async` module to ease development.
+The above code could then be written as follows:

+    var service = new Splunk.Client.Service({username: "admin", password: "changeme"});
+    Async.chain([
+            function(done) {
+                service.login(done);
+            },
+            function(success, svc, done) {
+                var jobs = svc.jobs();
+                jobs.create("search index=_internal | head 1", {exec_mode: "blocking"}, done);
+            },
+            function(job, done) {
+                console.log(job.sid);
+                job.cancel(done);
+            }
+        ],
+        function(err) {
+            assert.ok(err);
+            console.log("DONE");
+        }
+    );

+`Async.chain` executes each function in turn, and passes the results to the next function.
+If any function encounters an error (by calling the callback with the first parameter `!= null`), it immediately calls the final callback with the error.

+### Creating a Service and logging in

+Communication with Splunk starts by creating a Service instance and logging in.
+For example:

+    var service = new Splunk.Client.Service({username: "admin", password: "changeme"});
+    svc.login(function(err, success) {
+        console.log("Was login successful: " + (!err || success));
+    });

+You can pass more arguments to the Service constructor, such as scheme, namespace, or even a sessionKey if you already have one.
+For example, if you already got a Splunk session key from another source, you can just use it as follows:

+    var service = new Splunk.Client.Service({sessionKey: mySessionKey});
+    // since we have a session key, we're already logged in!

 ## Documentation